shadowmouse/coursera-ds-data-cleaning-assignment/CodeBook.md

 Values for the tidydata.csv summary output were derived from the mean of the mean values from the source dataset.
 (See Analysis Method section)

 * Any measurments with Acc in the column name are in standard gravity units 'g'.
-* Any measurments with Gryo in the column name are in radians/second
+* Any measurments with Gyro in the column name are in radians/second
 * Subject IDs have a range of 1 to 30
 * Activity is a plaintext descriptor of the performed activity